How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Hidemitsu Okada

 When landing, aim for a spot with powder.
-Conversely, if there's no powder, it's wise not to force yourself to jump.
-If you land at the bottom of the wall, it quickly becomes flat, making it difficult to withstand the impact."
+Conversely, if there's no powder, it's wiser not to force the jump.
+If you land too low on the wall, it becomes flat immediately afterward, making it difficult to withstand the impact."

 Frequency of occurrence ★★★★